Dublin Association F.C.

 The Dublin Association Football Club was an association football club based in Dublin, Ireland.
 Dublin Association was the first football club to be formed in Dublin and the first club outside of Ulster to be affiliated with the Irish Football Association.
-They existed between 1883 and 1890 and played in the Irish Cup.
+The club existed between 1883 and 1890 and played in the Irish Cup.

+History

-Dublin Association was formed at Tyrone Place (now Cathedral Street) in November 1883.
+Dublin Association was formed at Tyrone Place (now Cathedral Street) in October 1883, with players from well-heeled clubs such as Old Carthusians, St Mark's, Cliftonville, City, and Notts County, and the first captain being H. L. Pocock of Pilgrims.
 Initially, the team had little in the way of competition, with only 12 men turning up for their first game, however a month later, students from Trinity College would form a rival club called Dublin University A.F.C.
 The first-ever "Dublin Derby" was played at College Park on 7 November 1883 when Association met and defeated the university, 4–0.
 Association's goals were scored by W. Butler (2), H.J.
 Hamilton and C. Clegg.
-The club first entered the Irish Cup in the 1883–84 season.

 By 1884, there were five teams in the city, including a Scottish infantry battalion side.
-Both Dublin Association and Dublin University would enter the Irish Cup that year, but were eliminated early against better organised sides from Ulster.

-The club would only last for seven years.
-They folded in 1890 due to controversy surrounding their Irish Cup semi-final tie with Cliftonville.
-After suffering a 3–2 defeat, Association claimed that a match official was connected with Cliftonville and complained to the IFA.
-A replayed match resulted in the same controversy and the same claims.
-After the IFA to replay or terminate the tie, Association pulled out of the competition and folded as a club.
-Following this, a number of Dublin Association members would go on to form a new club called the Leinster Nomads.
+Both Dublin Association and Dublin University would enter the Irish Cup in 1883–84; with the draw being regionalized the two clubs played each other in the first round at College Park, Dublin winning 3–2.
+However Dublin scratched from its tie with Wellington Park, being unable to travel to Belfast.
+The club did however visit England for a friendly at Walsall Town, notably a side from the "upper crust", although the match itself was less than friendly, ending with the Midland side 3–1 to the good after the crowd "broke in".
+Its first season however was overall a successful one, with 6 wins in 9 matches, and a membership of 50.

+The club would last for seven years.
+It continued to enter the Irish Cup, either losing to Belfast clubs, or scratching when drawn to play one.
+In 1889–90, the club reached the semi-final, beating the University 3–1 in the second round and Limavady 6–2 in the third; Limavady unsuccessfully protested its surprise defeat, the basis of it being that the Association had recruited a number of British Army footballers stationed at the Curragh, including five from the 93rd Highlanders, who held the Army Cup at the time.